cap1tan/wafermap/README.md

 - Folium
 - branca
 - Pillow
-- Optional: selenium, geckodriver and Mozilla browser installed.
+- Optional for exporting to .png images: selenium, geckodriver and Mozilla browser installed.

-## Credits

-This package was created with [Cookiecutter](https://github.com/audreyr/cookiecutter) and the [zillionare/cookiecutter-pypackage](https://github.com/zillionare/cookiecutter-pypackage) project template.